Dorif/fragalyseqt/README.md

 pkg_add git py311-pip && git clone https://github.com/Dorif/fragalyseqt && cd fragalyseqt && pip3.11 install -r requirements.txt && python3.11 main.py
 ```

+## Known bad systems.

+OpenVMS - has no Qt, no stable Python at least for x86_64 version, forget it.
+Solaris/Illumos - SciPy cannot be built and installed.
+Haiku - some of its Python related packages seems to be broken, maybe it'll be fixed in future.

 ## How can I further speed-up FragalyseQt?

 If you are using Linux or macOS, you may install Pyston (a performance-optimizing JIT for Python)